thekubebuddy/bashScraps/README.md

 journalctl -f -u webserver  # webserver-> service name
 ```

-## 4. Mysql on Ubuntu(Hosting a mysql server and exposing as a service)
+## 4. Mysql on Ubuntu 18.04(Hosting a mysql server and exposing as a service)

 Installing mysql-server and allow the OS user to use "mysql" client